B.A. Early Childhood Education

 Bachelor’s Degree in Early Childhood Education Specializations and Teaching Credentials

 Cognitive Development: How Children Learn

 This ECE course explores the relationship between psychological theory and practice in education.
 It provides an overview of the application of fundamental principles of psychology to the teaching and learning process of children.
 The course covers topics such as theories of cognitive development, motivation, and classroom instruction.

 Child, Family, and Community Partnerships in Early Childhood Education

-The B.A. program provides the coursework, fieldwork, and practicum experience required for various child development permits in the state of California.
+The B.A.
+This Early Childhood Education degree program provides the coursework, fieldwork, and practicum experience required for various child development permits in the state of California.

 - Demonstrated commitment to the mission and values of Pacific Oaks College

 - Associate’s degree or higher from a regionally accredited institution in Child Development, Early Childhood Education, or a traditional academic (non-vocational) area of study or successful completion of 48 units from a regionally accredited institution with a cumulative GPA of 2.0. and meet the following course requirements:

 - Humanities and the Arts (9 units)